 1969 June – The magnificent 17-arch railway viaduct across the Combe Haven stream was blown up.
 It was part of the line linking Crowhurst to Bexhill which opened in 1902, but was axed by Beeching in 1964.
 West Marina Station was demolished at this time.

 1969 June 10 – Hastings Council agreed a municipal golf course and clubhouse could be built on 200 acres of Beauport Park, despite the extremely high cost of at least £154,000.
 Clearance for the 18-hole course began in April 1970.
+It was officially opened on 1 July 1973.
 In later years it became known as the ‘real town hall’ of Hastings, where significant decisions were made by members of the local establishment out of the public eye.
 The Cooden Beach Hotel was seen as the ‘real town hall’ of Rother Council.

 1969 June 12 – The new Summerfields ambulance station in Bohemia Road came into use.
 It cost £80,000.
 Work on it had started in February 1968.

 1969 Aug – Contractors working on the new long-sea outfall at Bulverhythe dug into the 220-year old wreck of the Dutch East Indiaman Amsterdam with heavy equipment, stealing large quantities of historic material.
 The first full-scale archaeological survey of the wreck was carried out in March 1970.

 1969 Aug 27 – The first Old Town carnival took place, because the town’s annual July carnival that year did not come to the Old Town.
 Organised in just over five weeks, the Old Town carnival started at Rock-a-Nore and went west as far as the fountain roundabout, and then returned via George Street, High Street and All Saints Street.

 1969 Nov – A 200 ton, 100 feet long dredger was driven ashore near the Sun Lounge in Marina by a storm.